rolemadelen/blog-v1/posts/blog/en-what-is-linked-list.md

 ## How to represent an empty list?

-An empty array is represented as `[]`.
+A pair of bracket(`[]`) denotes an empty array.
 What about an empty linked list? should it be a `NULL`?

-Setting it to a `null` seems valid option but there's a potential of causing a runtime error:
+Setting it to `null` seems valid but there's a potential of causing a runtime error:

 ```rb
 list = new LinkedList